 - curation of the NT DNAP and its database, which is a component of the Australian Plant Pest Database

 - support to the department's Biosecurity division, including diagnoses, surveys, expert advice, scientific committees, risk assessments and more.

 If you suspect an exotic plant pest or disease or if you spot anything unusual on your crops and plants, report it any of the following ways:

 - phone the National Emergency Plant Pest Hotline on 1800 084 881

-- via the Australian Government Department of Agriculture and Water Resources website.
+- via the Australian Government's Department of Agriculture and Water Resources website.

-We provide a diagnostic service for identification of plant diseases and plant pathogens on plant and plant products samples collected in the NT for growers, nursery, householders and stakeholders.
-The service is funded through the Northern Territory Government.
+The Plant Pathology section provides a diagnostic service for identification of plant diseases and plant pathogens on plant and plant products samples collected in the NT for growers, nursery, householders and stakeholders.
+The service is funded through the NT Government.